tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 ---
 title: Automatic OS image upgrades with Azure Virtual Machine Scale Sets
-description: Learn how to automatically upgrade the OS image on virtual machine instances in a scale set
+description: Learn how to automatically upgrade the OS image on virtual machines  in a scale set
 author: ju-shim
 ms.author: jushiman
 ms.topic: conceptual